Best Nursing Programs in Alaska (2026)

 Can I complete nursing school online in Alaska?

 Yes.
-There are 100 online and hybrid nursing programs available to Alaska residents.
-Online programs deliver lectures and coursework digitally, but all nursing programs require in-person clinical hours at approved healthcare facilities.
-Many programs arrange clinical placements within Alaska.
+There are 98 online and hybrid nursing programs (93 fully online, 5 hybrid) available to Alaska residents in our directory.
+Online programs deliver lectures digitally, but all nursing programs require in-person clinical hours.
+Many arrange clinical placements within Alaska.

 What are the nursing license requirements in Alaska?